IanC04/CS376/README.md

+# CS376 Computer Vision Projects
 Repository for all the CS376 Computer Vision Projects.
-Image manipulation and analysis using MATLAB.
+Image manipulation and analysis using MATLAB and Python.